 So what actually happens in the Black Lodge?
 Are we to believe that what we see exists in a physical sense, or is the battle occurring in Cooper's mind?
 Nightmares from the past return to haunt Cooper, including Earle's wife, who Cooper loved; both Laura Palmer and her cousin Maddie; and his nasty doppelganger.
 If we're to take what happens directly, Bob destroys Earle, who is a mere mortal among the spirits.
 It's likely that Bob lured Earle into the Black Lodge to ensare Cooper, who was the target all along.
 Annie was just a pawn in this vicious game, and even helpful forces like the Giant are no match for Bob's power.

 Twin Peaks closes with a sequence in a hotel room at the Great Northern that presents little hope for the future.
 It confirms what we suspected from the Black Lodge – Cooper’s body has been inhabited by the ultimate evil.
 Slamming his face into the mirror and callously mocking the “How’s Annie?” question, he reveals that further mayhem lies ahead for the town.
 His first target will likely be Annie in the hospital, and then he'll focus on others like Sheriff Truman (Michael Ontkean) who might suspect his true nature.
 This ending works as both a vicious cliffhanger and the set-up for future stories.
 If a third season had occurred, it would likely have offered a fascinating look at how Cooper’s doppelganger continues Bob’s work.
-Instead, we’re left to wonder where Lynch would have taken this chilling story next.
+I can't wait to see what happens with the new season in 2017.